Ehesp/Chrome-Extension-Twitter-Bootstrap-3-Template/README.md

+Chrome extension for interacting with Shareablemetrics.

+# Boilerplate Content Follows, eventually can delete.

 # Chrome Extension Twitter Bootstrap 3 Template
 > A template for making a Google Chrome Extension, using Twitter Bootstrap 3.